Once you have created a test suite, you will want to use it to actually test your model. There are a few ways to do this.

 includes

 .
-By default, we do evaluation with GPT-4o.
-However, using this dropdown, you can also choose to use another model for evaluation (such as Mistral, Llama, or Claude).Model Parameters:
+By default, we evaluate with GPT-4o.
+However, using this dropdown, you can also choose another model for evaluation (such as Mistral, Llama, or Claude).DEFAULT